 Led by our distinguished faculty, numerous Masterclasses are held throughout the Academy.
 Every student will have the invaluable opportunity to perform in a Masterclass.
 Through consultation with students and their private teachers, the faculty member who leads the class will make the final determination of who performs and the repertoire they will play.
 Each Masterclass is open for everyone, and students are encouraged to attend each class to hear the thoughts and ideas of faculty members, as well as support other students who are playing.

-Every student at VIMA is automically registered for the Technique Class.
+Led my various faculty members, the Scales, Etudes, and Technique course is one of the most important ones offered at VIMA.
+This class offers tremendous insight into the fundamentals of instrumental playing.
 There is a class for strings students, and a separate class for piano students.
-The class is arranged in a workshop setting, where every student will have an opportunity to play and ask questions pertaining to instrumental technique.
-The faculty member leading the class might also have a focus topic for a class, and the entire workshop would be centred around that topic.
+The class is arranged in a group workshop setting, where every student will have an opportunity to play and ask questions pertaining to instrumental technique.
+The faculty member(s) leading the class might also have a focus topic for a class, and the entire workshop would be centred around that topic.